ilarsf/aarc_lts/textbook/src/textbook/Part1-GettingStarted.md

 * **Listening:** When coaches or coxswains are speaking, especially during boat handling or on the dock, please listen attentively and refrain from side conversations.
 Clear communication is vital for safety.

 ### Meet the Team
 The AARC Learn to Scull program is led by a dedicated team of experienced coaches and instructors who are passionate about rowing.
-You can learn more about them here:

-* [Link to Meet the Team Page (Placeholder)]
+*You can learn more about them on the [Meet the Team page](/aarc_lts/team/) on our website.*

 Your coaches are your primary resource.
 Don't hesitate to ask them questions throughout the program!